 That said, many eCommerce companies need more than what the free version can offer.
-Their online business either has unique requirements or they’re looking for a competitive edge that will set them apart.
+Their online business either has unique requirements or they’re looking for a competitive edge that will set their company apart.

-In that case, it makes sense to consider what Magento’s paid versions bring to the table, even if it means budgeting for their price tags.
+In that case, it makes sense to consider what Magento’s premium versions bring to the table, even if it means budgeting for their price tags.

 Formerly known as Magento Enterprise, Magento Commerce On-Premise comes with all of the Open-Source features listed above, plus those included in this section.